tileb1/global-food-statistics/README.md

 # Plans for milestone 3
 As we have already performed thorough analyses in milestone 2, we plan to bring the data story to life in milestone 3 by including interactive plots and tying everything together in a coherent way.
 Additionally, we plan to complement our work done so far with some predictive and classification/clustering analyses .
 These will include: classifying countries based on their behaviours with respect to their use of resources and planet awareness; clustering together countries that relie on the same share of the world's resources.

-# A list of internal milestones up until project milestone 3
+# A list of internal milestones for milestone 3
 * 02.12
     - [ ] Convert plots to javascript
     - [ ] ML clustering of countries